|Mentoring, Academics, Computers & Healthy Recreation!|

 Weave the nationally recognized USTA NJTL First Serve Life Skills and other model curriculum into all program offerings to emphasize and encourage positive character development, a sense of belonging and personal achievement.

-Help Increase self-esteem, awareness and personal confidence levels through prevention sessions.
+Help Increase self-esteem, awareness and personal confidence through prevention sessions.

 Provide opportunities for participation in local, state, and national educational,